dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ```

 The exception handling block in this method has been structured to allow for a number of customizations:
-  1. The `exceptionSet` argument allows you to specify the set of [exceptions to be handled](#gem-server-default-exception-set).
+  1. The `exceptionSet` argument allows you to specify the set of [exceptions to be handled](#gem-server-exception-set).
-  2. The `GemServer>>handleGemServerException:` method invokes [a custom exception handling method](#gem-server-default-exception-handlers).
+  2. The `GemServer>>handleGemServerException:` method invokes [a custom exception handling method](#gem-server-exception-handlers).
   3. If the `GemServer>>handleGemServerException:` method returns, the [`beforeUnwindBlock`](#gem-server-beforeunwindblock) is invoked.
   4. If the [`beforeUnwindBlock`](#gem-server-beforunwindblock) returns and the *gem server* was started during an [interactive debugging session](#interactive-debugging) the `GemServer>>doInteractiveModePass:` method sends `pass` to the exception so that a debugger will be opened.
   6. In a non-interactive session, the `return:` message send causes the stack to unwind.
-  7. If an error occures while processing steps 3 and 4, the [error is logged](#gem-server-default-exception-logging), the exception is passed if in an [interactive debugging session](#interactive-debugging) and the stack is unwound.
+  7. If an error occures while processing steps 3 and 4, the [error is logged](#gem-server-exception-logging), the exception is passed if in an [interactive debugging session](#interactive-debugging) and the stack is unwound.
-  8. `ensureBlock`....
-     Typically the `ensure:` block is used to clean up any resources that may have been alocated for processing, such as sockets or files.
+  8. Lastly the [`ensureBlock`](#gem-server-ensureBlock) is invoked upon return from the method.

 There are several variants of the `GemServer>>gemServer:exceptionSet:beforeUnwind:ensure:` method that allow you to specify only the attributes that you need:
   - gemServer: